We have to reduce our meat consumption if we are to meet the climate targets.

-“Our ambition with Swedish Minced Legumes is to contribute to an increased cultivation of legumes and a decreased consumption of non-sustainably produced meat.”
+“Our ambition with Swedish Legume Mince was to contribute to an increased cultivation of legumes and a decreased consumption of non-sustainably produced meat.”

-The Swedish Minced Legumes that was born at Torsåker consists of sweet lupines, broad beans, field peas and leftovers from cold-pressed rapeseed production and a little salt.
+The Swedish Legume Mince that was born at Torsåker consists of sweet lupines, broad beans, grey peas and leftovers from cold-pressed rapeseed production and a little salt.
 Nothing else.
 The mince is full of proteins with a high quality amino-acid profile and fibers which people generally don’t get enough of.

 The mince was tested in production, after it had been developed at Torsåker farm, in large-scale catering establishments in collaboration with Urban Deli and later in the production kitchen at Grönsakshallen Syd.
 It was also tested in school canteens within the framework for the project Matlust in Södertälje.

 Axfoundation has also processed the minced legumes to finished products and collaborate with food processors in order to make it possible to use the minced legumes as a mix in ingredient in minced meat, for example in meat balls.
-Today, restaurants and public kitchens can buy the product from wholesalers, and the consumer can find ready-cooked minced legumes lasagna, minced legumes Bolognese and minced legumes for tacos at Urban Deli and some Hemköp shops.
+Soon, restaurants and public kitchens could buy the product from wholesalers, and the consumer could find ready-cooked minced legumes lasagna, minced legumes Bolognese and minced legumes for tacos at Urban Deli and some Hemköp shops.